abhhiixxhek/StockPrediction/README.md

 7.  **Access Prediction Page:**
     The application may have a separate page for predictions.
 If running, it's typically accessible via a navigation menu provided by Streamlit when multiple pages are present in the `pages` directory.

-## A Note on Data

-*   The application is primarily designed to work with historical data for the NIFTY 50 stocks, sourced from Yahoo Finance.
-*   The `main1.py` script is responsible for fetching and refreshing this data.
-It stores the data in CSV files within the `yahoostockdata/` directory.
-*   It is recommended to run `main1.py` periodically to keep the local data store up-to-date for accurate analysis.
-*   The date range for data fetching in `main1.py` is set to the last 5 years.